UCI-GDIM31/class-activities-jrmaldo1/README.md

 ### W7
 In my group my category assignment for our game was the environment.
 Here is a link to [the doc](https://docs.google.com/document/d/1RbOJV14KBQmt5sQBiYGuODTakWBMyocLs59OTx8vLRQ/edit?usp=sharing)
 The issue we found in step 2 was that the transform.position part of the line of code was supposed to be a transform.Translate.
 This is done in order to prevent the W and S keys from controlling the muskrat to the left and right.
+The transform.position moves the game object on the world's plane preventing the muskrat from moving properly.

 ## Open-Source Assets
 ### W1